LaunchCodeEducation/linux/content/file-system/walkthrough/sudo/index.md

 date: 2021-11-09T15:12:13-06:00
 draft: false
 weight: 9
-original_author: "Paul Matthews"
+originalAuthor: "Paul Matthews" # to be set by page creator
+originalAuthorGitHub: "pdmxdd" # to be set by page creator
-reviewer: "" # to be set by the approving reviewer
+reviewer: "John Woolbright" # to be set by the page reviewer
+reviewerGitHub: "jwoolbright23" # to be set by the page reviewer
+lastEditor: "" # update any time edits are made after review
-last_editor: "" # update each time the file is edited
+lastEditorGitHub: "" # update any time edits are made after review
-last_edit_date: # just the date is enough (don't worry about the time portion)
+lastMod: 2022-03-11 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 ## The `sudo` command